nogueiraantonio/dscpe-widget-property-editor/README.md

 ### Configure your S3 settings

+Copy+paste the file `build/webpack.config.dev.s3.template.js` in the same location, and rename the copy as `build/webpack.config.dev.s3.js`.

+> Important: Make sure to **use this file name** so that
+> - the application works as expected
+> - this file is never committed to a repository [(Why?)](https://datree.io/secrets-management-aws/)

-Open the file `build/webpack.config.dev.s3.js` and edit the parameters of the `DevServerUploadToS3Plugin` webpack plugin.
+Edit the parameters of the `DevServerUploadToS3Plugin` webpack plugin.

 ```javascript
 {